andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 (Tell the story - what were the key points / milestones in this?)

+---

+### I'm Alone "Doing the DDD"

 When I landed I was heralded as the "DDD expert".
 I'd go into meetings and people would address me as such.
 It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems, and that DDD would be my tool to do so.
 PROBLEM: I WAS TO SOLVE THE PROBLEMS, AND I OWNED THE DESIGN.
 DOMAIN EXPERTS AND DEVELOPERS WERE EXCLUDED.

+---

+### Where is the Big Picture?

 I began by setting off a number of lines of enquiry - I had a vague idea of the domain, having spent a long time delivering software in the Scottish Legal system.
 I knew things here had been running for a while already, and that there was a bunch of designs already in existence on the confluence wiki, and a significant bunch of code already written.
 There was talk of an architect who had done a bunch of the early work, but they had since moved on.
 I had to look at what was there, and how it had manifest in the team structures and codebases.
 I had to reverse engineer a big picture from the pieces I could find.
 PROBLEM: THERE WAS NO WAY IN.
 THERE WAS NO BIG PICTURE WITHIN WHICH TO LOCATE YOUR MORE DETAILED WORLD.
 THE COGNITIVE LOAD WAS TOO HIGH.
 THIS WAS EVIDENCED IN THE FACT THAT NO ONE DOMAIN EXPERT HAD AN END-TO-END VIEW.

+---

+### "One Model to Rule Them All"

 There were additionally an over-focus on the data, and an under-emphasis on the behaviour / workflow / jobs to be done.
 PROBLEM: DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE DATA.

 I quickly came across a few core tenents which had embedded themselves in the psyche of everyone on the project.
 (I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" approach.)
 The most prevalent was the dictum that "a case is a case (is a case)", by which was meant that there should be a single representation of a case making its way through the criminal justice system, most likely mastered by a single microservice / datastore.
 PROBLEM: "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP, BOURNE OF A DESIRE NOT TO DUPLICATE DATA.

 What did this mean?
-Most findamentally, there was only one model of a case which tried to be all cases (that there is only one of anything is a risky view in DDD).
+Most fundamentally, there was only one model of a case which tried to be all cases (that there is only one of anything is a risky view in DDD).

+---

+### _Loads_ of Lovely Domain Experts - Listen to Them

 This came into direct conflict with the fact that there were teams working with different domain experts, on different services, with different release plans; all of whom had to play in this unified "case".
 GOOD THING: HAVING DOMAIN EXPERTS AROUND ALL THE TIME IS A MUST.
 BAD THING / FAILURE: Not listening to the domain experts.
 Domain experts don't know best.